 Rose care tips

-A common problem with roses is “bent-neck”.
+A common problem with roses is called “bent-neck”.
 The stem right under the bud is not strong enough to carry the weight of the growing flower, causing it to bend.
-A good post-harvest treatment such as Chrysal RVB Clear, used by exporters and wholesalers prevents this problem.
-This will improve water uptake and flower development and reduce early ageing and bent-neck.
+A good post-harvest treatment prevents this problem.
+Using products like Chrysal RVB is advised.
+These products improve water intake and flower development and prevent early aging and bent-neck.

 The stage at which the flowers are cut is also crucial for roses.
 If you cut flowers prematurely they are more susceptible to bent-neck, while roses that are cut too late have an increased risk of damage.